yu0bab/vxsacademy-course-s-/13 - booleans.md

   //profCobraIsHuman is false, so nothing will run in here }
 ```
-And like in math how you have expressions, like 2 + 3 * 5, there's also boolean expressions.
-We used 2 earlier when making the portals. < and > are boolean expressions.
+One of the ways we can make booleans is by comparing numbers.
+We used 2 comparing symbols when making the portals: < and >.
 Another one is <=, meaning "less than or equal to".
 As you might guess, it sees if the number on the left is less than or equal to the one on the right, as so:
 ```js
 if(41 <= 42){
   //41 is less than or equal to 42, so this will run.